alexvalpeter/Self-study/Frontend Mentor/Social Media Dashboard/README.md

-# Frontend Mentor - Social Media Dashboard with Theme Swticher Challenge
+# Frontend Mentor - Social Media Dashboard with Theme Switcher Challenge

 This is my coded solution to the Social Media Dashboard with Theme Switcher from Frontend Mentor https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H